-The Florida Chapter, ACS would like to invite you to become a member of the Florida Committee on Trauma!
+Become a member of the Florida Committee on Trauma today!
 It's your membership that will continue to let the Committee on Trauma focus on important issues facing Florida trauma centers.

 With your Florida Committee on Trauma membership, you will receive outstanding member benefits such as E-News, our monthly email which features articles on current topics, legislative alerts, and event information.

 FCOT can help you coordinate ATLS educators for instructor courses in Florida.

 FCOT can also help you find an ATLS course in Florida.

 U.S. Senators Bob Menendez (D-N.J.) and John Boozman (R-Ark.) today reintroduced the Prevent Blood Loss with Emergency Equipment Devices (BLEEDing) Act that would amend the Public Health Service Act to... more